Journal of Political Risk, Vol. 7, No. 4, April 2019

 But the industry version of 5G, according to Spalding, is not actually 5G.
 “None of the carriers are truly building 5G networks,” he wrote.
 I checked and found that true enough, the telecom industry is claiming to make huge strides in 5G, but there is little demonstration of high-speed transmissions at greater than 1 Gbps, much less the several Gbps that might be expected from Spalding’s plan.

 None of the links provided by CTIA’s Sawanobori to supposed 5G demonstrations had information on the internet speeds so achieved.
-5G is above all about data transmission speeds, but hard information on transmission speeds of any sort, much less greater than 1 Gbps bandwidth (Cisco’s definition of 5G) was missing from the linked articles for each and every one of the demonstrations in 2018.
+5G is above all about data transmission speeds, but hard information on transmission speeds of any sort, much less >1 Gbps (Cisco’s definition of 5G) or >20 Gbps (the International Telecommunication Union draft standard) was missing from the linked articles for each and every one of the demonstrations in 2018.

 Mr. Sawanobori did not respond to a request for comment.